Acrylic vs Silicone Commercial Roof Coatings 8 Things You Need To Know – Your Honest Guide

 RESISTANCE TO PONDING WATER

-If you’re in a commercial building then most likely you’re going to have a flat roof.
+If you’re in a commercial building you’re more than likely to have a flat roof.
 Flat roofs are notorious for ponding water on the roof, especially after a heavy rainstorm.
-As mentioned a few times, perhaps the best thing about Silicone Roof coatings are known for is their resistance to ponding water.
+Silicone coatings prevent water from penetrating the surface allowing the water to pond on the roof and letting the Sun’s U.V rays dry up the sitting water.

 WINNER: Silicone Coatings